bormaxi8080/osint-timeline/DRAFT.md

 Fleetbase is a modular logistics and supply chain operating system designed to streamline management, planning, optimization, and operational control across various sectors of the supply chain industry: https://github.com/fleetbase/fleetbase

+Watermarks Remover.
+Strip multi-vendor AI provenance marks: Unicode text hygiene, statistical rewrite hooks, and C2PA/metadata from PNG/JPEG/SVG/PDF/DOCX/HTML/MD: https://github.com/guillaumemeyer/watermarks-remover

 ----

 **Universal Search & AI:**

+/last30days-skill.
+AI agent skill that researches any topic across Reddit, X, YouTube, HN, Polymarket, and the web - then synthesizes a grounded summary: https://github.com/mvanhorn/last30days-skill

+MCP Context Forge.
+An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
+Optimizes Agent & Tool calling, and supports plugins: https://github.com/IBM/mcp-context-forge

+Tracely is a tool designed for tracing and monitoring AI model interactions, enabling you to gain real-time insights into your models' performance.
+This repository offers a straightforward interface for integrating tracing into your Python applications: https://github.com/evidentlyai/tracely

+GraphGen.
+Enhancing Supervised Fine-Tuning for LLMs with Knowledge-Driven Synthetic Data Generation: https://github.com/InternScience/GraphGen

+Graft.
+Turbocharge Claude Code, Cursor, Codex, Gemini & every coding agent: faster, cheaper, with contextual understanding specific to your codebase: https://github.com/NanoNets/Graft

 ----